nickyhajal/world-domination-summit/_content/submit-your-story.md

 #Submit a Story

 We're looking for stories about how WDS has impacted your life or others.
+&nbsp;
 Stories about love and romance, about overcoming challenges, about quests and adventure.
 Do you have a skill you could teach the WDS community in 2 minutes and in a fun, engaging way?
 Is there someone in the WDS community who you wish to thank?
 Has WDS help you make some awesome connections that have impacted your life in a significant way?

-Do you just have an awesome story that you think the WDS Community should hear about?
+Do you have(or know of another attendee that has) an awesome story that you think the WDS Community should hear about?
 Tell us below:

 <div id="wufoo-s1wmwbs81n6u528">
 Fill out my <a href="https://worlddominationsummit.wufoo.com/forms/s1wmwbs81n6u528">online form</a>.